antonkoetzler/MyoroPlayerLinux/README.md

 # MyoroPlayerLinux
-A clone of MyoroPlayer only for Linux.
-MyoroPlayerLinux is a libre MP3 player with YouTube to MP3 functionality in the client.
+A clone of https://www.github.com/antonkoetzler/MyoroPlayer exclusive to Linux.
+MyoroPlayerLinux is a libre MP3 player with Youtube to MP3 functionality.